scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 # Introduction

 SCION is an inter-domain network architecture.
-Its core components specification, as deployed by some of its early adopters, is outlined in {{I-D.scion-dataplane}}, {{I-D.scion-cppki}}, {{I-D.scion-cp}}, currently under ISE review.
+Its core components, as deployed by some of its early adopters, are specified in {{I-D.scion-dataplane}}, {{I-D.scion-cppki}}, {{I-D.scion-cp}} which are currently under ISE review.

 The goal of this draft is to explore how SCION and its early deployments try to address open research questions in {{RFC9217}}.
 Specifically, there are still many open areas of research around path-aware networking, where SCION with its early deployment experiences and research efforts can provide a contribution.
 This can also be a starting point for discussions around long-term protocol evolution.